 I should focus on the book's art style for a moment, which was the first thing that shined through.
 The cover art is masterfully painted and Josè's blue eyes will immediately draw you in with the question "Who is this twink?".

 There are no doubts about it: Noda draws her bodies a little scrawny, like figures that pose as Greek statues.
-Usually, that is not something I look for in art, but she still kept my attention with her fresh, weightless lines.
+Usually, that is not something I look for in art, though she still kept my attention with her fresh, weightless lines.

 As a comic artist myself, I have to say that the panelling and flow of the story are clear and for the most part, they will keep you moving further, flipping page after page.
 Some of those pages are just beautiful to look at, as the pace suddenly halts to focus on something that is being said or needs to be the reader's focus, sometimes they help to keep up the momentum.